Stuart Butler, Senior Fellow, The Brookings Institution

-Frances E. Lee is professor of Government and Politics at the University of Maryland, College Park.
+Frances E. Lee is professor at Princeton University.
 She teaches courses in American government, the public policy process, legislative politics, and political institutions.
 Her research interests focus on American governing institutions, especially the U.S. Congress.
 She is co-editor of Legislative Studies Quarterly, a scholarly journal specializing in legislatures.
 She is author of Insecure Majorities: Congress and the Perpetual Campaign (University of Chicago Press, 2016), Beyond Ideology: Politics, Principles and Partisanship in the U.S. Senate (University of Chicago Press, 2009) and coauthor of Sizing Up the Senate: The Unequal Consequences of Equal Representation (University of Chicago Press 1999).
 She is coauthor of a comprehensive textbook on the U.S. Congress, Congress and Its Members (Sage / CQ Press).
 Her research has also appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, and Legislative Studies Quarterly.

 Donald Marron, Director of Economic Policy Initiatives, The Urban Institute